Storm over metro New Orleans area brings flooding to Kenner

 - The intersection of 31st Street and Loyola Drive

-Forecasts indicate there will be a 70 percent chance of showers in Kenner throughout the day and a 30 percent chance of rain overnight in the area.
+Forecasts indicate there will be a 70 percent chance of showers in Kenner throughout the day and a 30 percent chance of rain overnight in the area, officials said.

 Other parts of the metro area took on water as well, but not to the same extent.
 The only area of New Orleans to report street flooding was Carrollton Avenue, in the western part of the city.